 The ACOG make no recommendations in their guidance around monitoring of serum calcium or vitamin D levels following treatment with vitamin D in pregnancy.

-Once treatment is started, vitamin D levels are not routinely checked, but can be checked around 3-6 months after treatment when steady state levels are likely to have been attained.
+In the general population, vitamin D levels can be checked around 3-6 months after starting treatment when steady state levels are likely to have been attained.
 NICE recommend checking adjusted plasma calcium one month after completing the loading regimen or after starting lower dose vitamin D supplementation in case primary hyperparathyroidism has been unmasked.

 It may be reasonable to check neonatal calcium and vitamin D levels at delivery if there are concerns about these.